RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Linear Regression in the Presence of Missing Values

-Thus, for obtaining the optimal solution, we only need to compute the second-order moments of the data $\bC = \bX^T \bX$ and $\bb = \bX^T \by$.
-In other words, It suffices to compute the inner product of any two column vectors $\ba_i$, $\ba_j$ of $\bX$, and the inner product of any column vector $\ba_i$ of $\bX$ with vector $\by$.
-Since the matrix $\bX$ and vector $\by$ are not fully observed due to the existence of missing values, use the same approach as~\eqref{eq: point_estimator} to compute the point estimators $\bC_0$ and $\bb_0$.
+Thus, having the second-order moments of the data $\bC = \bX^T \bX$ and $\bb = \bX^T \by$ is sufficient for finding the optimal solution.
+In other words, it suffices to compute the inner product of any two column vectors $\ba_i$, $\ba_j$ of $\bX$, and the inner product of any column $\ba_i$ of $\bX$ with vector $\by$.
+Since the matrix $\bX$ and vector $\by$ are not fully observed due to the existence of missing values, one can use the available data (see ~\eqref{eq: point_estimator} for details) to compute the point estimators $\bC_0$ and $\bb_0$.
 These point estimators can be highly inaccurate, especially when the number of non-missing rows for two given columns is small.
 In addition, if the pattern of missing entries does not follow the MCAR assumption, the point estimators are not unbiased estimators of $\bC$ and $\bb$.
-To learn a linear regression model which is robust against large proportion of missing values, and MNAR missing patterns, we specialize the framework presented in Section~\ref{sec: robust_inference_framework} to the linear regression model.